Unforgettable top 100 things and attractions you can’t miss in Budapest (2026 updates)

 Pro tip: If you’re looking for real nightclubs in Budapest, read our article on the topic.

-67. Pálvölgyi Cave
+66. Pálvölgyi Cave

-If you thought you needed to visit Aggtelek to see a dripstone cave in Hungary, think again.
 At 7200 meters, Pálvölgyi Cave is the longest cave in Buda Hills, the third longest in the country, and it became a highly protected natural preservation area in 1944.
 The 500-meter tourist route was recently renovated and adjusted not long ago to fit the highest modern requirements, so it’s as safe as caves get, too!

-68. Children’s Railway in Hűvösvölgy
+67. Children’s Railway in Hűvösvölgy

 This shrunken railway road is like any other railway with ticket offices, diesel locomotives, signals, switches and a timetable.
-The only difference is that this 11,7018 km long narrow gauge railway line is run by CHILDREN.
+The only difference is that this 11,7018 km long narrow gauge railway line is run by children.
 You wouldn’t rob your kids of the opportunity to feel like real Hungarian train ticket conductors, would you?
 Located on the Buda Hill near the lookout towers, forest playgrounds, and several other sights, it can be an ideal part of a whole day hiking activity.

-69. Andrássy Avenue
+68. Andrássy Avenue

 With its impressive neo-renaissance mansions and townhouses, Andrássy is one the most well-known avenues of Budapest, no wonder it’s been a World Heritage Site since 2002.
 If that weren’t enough, this broad boulevard is also home to the Hungarian State Opera House, the House of Terror, and the College of Fine Arts, and it crosses the “Pest Broadway” junction before it ends in the Heroes Square.
 Moreover, many world-famous shops, lovely cafes, exclusive restaurants, theatres, embassies, and luxury boutiques are situated on Andrássy Avenue.
 It’s easily accessible by Metro line 1, several bus lines and trolleys.

-70. Váci Street
+69. Váci Street

 Váci street could be called the Hungarian The Champs-Élysées without any guilt.
 Being the fashion street of Budapest, it has all the fancy and not-that-fancy shops and luxury boutiques you would expect of it.
 It also has many restaurants, cafes and tourist shops, for example the famous Gerbeaud Confectionery, which is worth a visit.
-Vörtösmarty square is om the northern part of the street and is packed during winter season as it’s the home to the Budapest Christmas Market.
+Vörtösmarty square is on the northern part of the street and is packed during winter season as it’s the home to the Budapest Christmas Market

-71. New York Café & Salon Restaurant
+70. New York Café & Salon Restaurant

 Built in 1894 by the New York Life Insurance Company, the building of the New York Palace initially served as the local head office of the firm.
 The famous New York Café on the ground floor was a meeting point for the biggest figures of Hungarian literature and poetry for a century.
 Nowadays, it’s still one of the most elegant and luxurious Hungarian restaurants in Budapest and it gives home to many prestigious events.

-72. Gresham Palace
+71. Gresham Palace

 Gresham Palace is a magnificent, Art Noveau feather in Budapest’s cap.
 It was built by Gresham Life Assurance Company in 1906 to serve as an office and apartment building.
 After World War II it was occupied by the Red Army and was used for accommodation until 1990, which is when the Hungarian government presented the palace to the city of Budapest.
 In 2004 it was renovated to be suitable for one of the most prestigious hotel chains in the world, the Four Seasons.
 Facing the Chain Bridge, it is definitely a characterizing part of Budapest’s cityscape.

-73. Great Market Hall / Central Market Hall
+72. Great Market Hall / Central Market Hall

 Great Market Hall isn’t just great in its name – it’s the largest and oldest market building in Budapest, which was built in 1897, after nearly 40 years of contemplation.
 The 10000 sqm metal building was designed by Samu Pecz with neo-gothic elements on the front gate and roof, and with colorful Zsolnay tiling.
 Apart from providing the citizens of Budapest with fresh goods to this day, the market hall has also become a popular tourist attraction.
 No surprise, though, as its gigantic size and architecture mixed with the charm of indoor markets give it an unmatched atmosphere.